George Smith: Nelson’s Lusitania hero

 His obituary said he worked in Nakusp, Slocan, and Nelson when he first came to Canada but was in Prince Rupert when World War I began and was aboard the Lusitania to return to Scotland to help in the war effort.

-Smith told a reporter that he was helping to launch the life boats when the Lusitania received “the blow which sounded the death knell to hundreds.”
+Geordie told a reporter that as he was helping to launch the life boats, the Lusitania received “the blow which sounded the death knell to hundreds.”
 He saw dozens of people being tossed about in the water, which swept over the deck from which the boats were being lowered.

 Just as the vessel seemed to settle after the first attack — the cry had gone round that all was right — she gave another lurch and the next thing I knew was that I was in the water.